gtk3.22-client built by default, though gtk3-client is assumed default in S2_6

 Not saying that's a good reason not to change the default, but it will be somewhat awkward.
 I should probably get a VM or something (I don't currently have any plans to upgrade my main machine).

-#2 Updated by Marko Lindqvist 9 months ago
+#2 Updated by Marko Lindqvist about 1 year ago

 Ah, gtk3.22-client can't be default in Windows at least, as our msys1 (default env for S2_6 Windows builds) environment has only ancient gtk3 libraries.
 It would be too confusing to default to another client in Windows than is the global default -> let's keep gtk3-client as the default.
 If linux distributions want gtk3.22-client to be the default, that's their choice.